- Nicely proportioned exterior

 The battery pack has its own frame and aluminum crash structure that help dissipate energy.
 Audi says that the battery pack has been bonded above its cooling system, which helps keep the coolant fluids away from the cells in the event of a collision.
 The pack itself has 36 cell modules that can be replaced individually as needed.

-Federal and IIHS crash-test results for the e-tron are not yet available, so we can’t yet rate it.
+Federal and IIHS crash-test results for the E-Tron both give it the highest ratings possible, with a Top Safety Pick+ award and five stars.
 (Read more about how we rate cars.)

 Adaptive cruise control with Traffic Jam assist is optional, and it can control the brakes, steering, and accelerator for short distances to assist drivers.
 That, plus traffic sign recognition, are all part of the Premium Plus, as part of a $2,850 Driver Assistance Plus package, which is included on the upper Prestige model.